Operation Wheeler/Wallowa: Operation Wheeler/Wallowa

 On 23 December signals analysts reported that the 2nd Division had assumed an "alert posture", a strong indication that a major attack was in the offing.
 Helicopters and reconnaissance teams scoured the valley, but they found no sign of the enemy.
 US intelligence concluded that the 2nd Division had probably canceled the attack after the Americal Division had captured a copy of their plans on 5 December, but Koster was not so sure.
 Even though the B1 Front must have known that its plan had been compromised, MACV had released portions of it to the media on 6 December, Koster knew that the PAVN were desperate to regain control of the Quế Sơn Valley to feed their troops.
 PAVN soldiers had already raided villages along the periphery of the valley, but the amount of rice they had collected was not enough to feed the 2nd Division.
 Trusting his instincts, Koster directed the two brigades in the Quế Sơn Valley to assume that the PAVN was still planning a major attack in the near future.
 Koster's hunch proved correct.
-Even though the B1 Front commander, Maj.
-Gen. Chu Huy Mân, wished to call off the attack and give the 2nd Division a rest prior to the upcoming Tet general offensive and uprising, he went ahead with the plan because he had orders from the North Vietnamese Ministry of Defense to cripple the 3rd Brigade, 1st Cavalry Division, and to tie it down prior to the great offensive set to begin in less than a month.
+Even though the B1 Front commander, Major general Chu Huy Mân, wished to call off the attack and give the 2nd Division a rest prior to the upcoming Tet general offensive and uprising, he went ahead with the plan because he had orders from the North Vietnamese Ministry of Defense to cripple the 3rd Brigade, 1st Cavalry Division, and to tie it down prior to the great offensive set to begin in less than a month.
 Although his staff was already swamped with preparations for Tet, Mân sent cadres from his headquarters to replace the decimated 2nd Division command group.
-Senior Col. Giap Van Cuong, General Mân's chief of staff and a former commander of the 3rd Division, became the 2nd Division's new commander.
-Cuong and his staff had no time to change the plan so they went ahead with the existing scheme to attack LZ Ross.
-Colonel Cuong could only hope that the Americans would drop their guard once the original attack date of 23 December passed without incident.
+Senior Colonel Giáp Văn Cương, Mân's chief of staff and a former commander of the 3rd Division, became the 2nd Division's new commander.
+Cương and his staff had no time to change the plan so they went ahead with the existing scheme to attack LZ Ross.
+Cương could only hope that the Americans would drop their guard once the original attack date of 23 December passed without incident.
 On 26 December, three PAVN soldiers from the 2nd Division surrendered and informed their captors that a multi-regiment attack would take place against LZs Ross and Baldy in the near future.
 More evidence that an attack was imminent came five days later when the radios of the 2nd Division fell silent.
 In the past, a sudden break in radio traffic often signaled that a big attack was near.
-To preempt the long-anticipated blow, General Koster on 2 January directed the 3rd Brigade, 1st Cavalry Division, to scour the area around Ross with helicopter-borne infantry.
+To preempt the long-anticipated blow, Koster on 2 January directed the 3rd Brigade, 1st Cavalry Division, to scour the area around Ross with helicopter-borne infantry.
 Early that day, a company from the 2nd Battalion, 12th Cavalry, drew heavy fire when it landed into a rice paddy west of LZ Ross.
 A second company reinforced the first, and the two units remained in heavy contact with the enemy until dark.
 The Americans killed 24 PAVN and took two prisoners.
-The prisoners claimed that they had just come out of the mountains to the northwest with at least a thousand other troops, had seen numerous antiaircraft weapons, and had passed an artillery position containing six 122mm rocket launchers.
+The prisoners claimed that they had just come out of the mountains to the northwest with at least a thousand other troops, had seen numerous antiaircraft weapons, and had passed an artillery position containing six 122 mm rocket launchers.
 Also during that day, US engineers found and destroyed a large number of mines on the road between Ross and Leslie, a route that had formerly seen little mining activity.
 On the basis of those reports and the continued radio silence, the 3rd Brigade, 1st Cavalry Division, went on full alert.